Remote Education

 Teachers at Wadebridge Primary Academy will use a range of remote teaching approaches to best suit the age and stage of the children in their classes.

-In the Early Years, daily planning and pre-recorded teaching sessions will be shared via Tapestry.
+In the Early Years, daily planning and pre-recorded teaching sessions will be shared via SeeSaw.
 This will consist of daily tasks and activities for Phonics, Maths and the topic currently being taught.
 There will be additional whole year group meets via Teams for fun activities and social interactions.

 In Years 1 to 6 this will consist of daily planning (Maths, English, Phonics (Y1) and Wider Curriculum tasks) which will be uploaded to the ‘files’ section of each Teams group.